munificent/journal/_posts/2015-09-08-the-hardest-program-ive-ever-written.md

 These days, almost every chunk and span has a cost of 1, and it's the *quantity* of nested spans and contained chunks that determine where it splits.

-<span class="skull" id="13">13</span> I had known that [clang-format][] worked
+<a id="13-note" href="#13" class="skull-note">13</a> I had known that
-this way for a long time, but I could never wrap my head around how to apply it to dartfmt's richer chunk/rule/span system.
+[clang-format][] worked this way for a long time, but I could never wrap my head around how to apply it to dartfmt's richer chunk/rule/span system.

 [clang-format]: http://clang.llvm.org/docs/ClangFormat.html